5 Medication Safety Tips for Seniors

 Healthcare works best when it’s a partnership between patients, family caregivers and doctors.
 By learning to request and prepare for a senior’s medication review, you’ll be making sure an important aspect of senior healthcare is better handled.

 What comments or questions do you have about this senior medication safety checklist?
-Share them with us below.
+We’d like to hear them in the comments below.

 We Can Help!
 Our local advisors can help your family make a confident decision about senior living.